Kaysone Phomvihane: Biography

 Kaysone came out of the shadows in December 1975, shortly after the Pathet Lao took Vientiane, and seized control of the country.
 At a National Conference of People's Representatives that opened on December 1, Kaysone declared the abolition of the monarchy and the establishment of a republic.
 The following day, on a motion by presiding officer Kaysone, the National Conference accepted King Sisavang Vatthana's abdication, abolished the monarchy, and proclaimed the Lao People's Democratic Republic.
 Kaysone nominated Souphanouvong as first president, while he was named prime minister, which he held until becoming president in 1991.
 Along the way, he married Thongvin Phomvihane.

 Under Kaysone's watch, the process of demarcating the border between Laos and Vietnam started in 1977 and finished in 2007.
 According to Western journalists, the border is "very close" to the 1945 French-made border between Laos and Annam.

 According to Vatthana Pholsena, assistant professor of Southeast Asian Studies at the National University of Singapore and author of the book "Post-War Laos", Kaysone was "the top policy maker and a strongman in the LPDR".
 He created Sekong Province to honour the southern minority for their support in the war effort.

-Kaysone died in Vientiane on 21 November 1992.
-After his death, the government of Laos built a museum in his honor, partially funded by Vietnam.
+Kaysone died in Vientiane on 21 November 1992, after spending the last year of his life with cancer.
+After his death, the government of Laos gave him a state funeral with Buddhist rites and built a museum in his honor, partially funded by Vietnam.

 In 2012, his cremated ashes were transferred from their original resting place to the newly built National Cemetery.
 The cemetery is not open to tourists.

 Family

-Kaysone had four sons: Saysomphone, Thongsavanh, Sanyahak, and Santiphap, all of whom went on to hold important positions in the LPRP.
-Saysomphone served as President of the Lao Front for National Construction and currently serves as President of the National Assembly.
-Thongsavanh is the head of the LPRP External Relations Committee.
+Kaysone had four sons: Xaysomphone, Thongsavanh, Sanyahak, and Santiphab, all of whom went on to hold important positions in the LPRP.
+Xaysomphone served as President of the Lao Front for National Construction and served as President of the National Assembly from 2021 to his death in 2026.
+Thongsavanh is the Minister of Foreign Affairs.
 Sanyahak was elected to the LPRP Central Committee at the 8th LPRP Congress and became a Major General at the age of 40 in 2008.
-However, he suffered an early death on 19 July 2013 at the age of 45.
-Santiphap currently serves as Governor of Savannakhet Province.
+Sanyahak died on 19 July 2013 at the age of 45.
+Santiphab currently serves as Minister of Finance.